 - They ought to be qualitative as they are supported using a set of actionable steps.

 - Objectives need to be flexible so that you can adjust them accordingly.

 Characteristics of Key Results

-Here’re all the key characteristics of key results which can drastically improve the implementation of this framework.
+Here’re all the key characteristics of key results that we have mentioned in our OKR guide to help you drastically improve the implementation of this framework.

-• Results ought to be helpful in measuring your progress in a specific time.
+• Results ought to be helpful in measuring your progress at a specific time.

 • They should refer to the results that you are looking for.

 • They should reveal how close you are to your objectives.

 To understand OKRs in an even better way, consider this example.